smarthomeNG/plugins/harmony/README.md

  **harmony_delay_0|1**     [optional, default: 0, type: int (seconds)]<p>
  Sometimes a device is unresponsive after a power-off/power-on (e.g. turning on the socket).
 Therefor you can set up a trigger delay for the activity.
-The attribute harmony_delay_1 defines a delay in seconds for activity defined under harmony_activity_1, harmony_delay_0 for harmony_activity_1.
-If you omitting these values, the activities are triggered instantly.
+The attribute harmony_delay_1 defines a delay in seconds for the activity defined with harmony_activity_1, harmony_delay_0 for harmony_activity_0.
+If you omit these values, the activities are triggered instantly.
- If an activity should be triggered before and a delayed activity with the same id is already pending, the new trigger activity will be ignored.
+ If an activity should be triggered and a delayed activity with the same id is already pending, the new trigger activity will be ignored.

 ### Examples
  ```
  [TV]
     type = bool